scaleway/ultraviolet/.changeset/nasty-lobsters-turn.md

 '@ultraviolet/form': patch
 ---

-make tooltip properties optional and add a default value to `maxSizeReachedTooltip`
+In component `KeyValueField`: tooltip properties are now optional and add a default value to `maxSizeReachedTooltip`